Construction of the Noncommutative Complex Ball: Introduction

 \section{Introduction}

-This paper is a continuation of a previous one \cite{bergman1} where we considered the deformation quantization of the coset space $SU(2,2)/S(U(2)\times U(2))$ .
-In the current paper we consider the deformation quantization of the rank $1$ Hermitian symmetric spaces, namely the coset space $SU(m,1)/S(U(m)\times U(1))$.
-Geometrically this is the $m$ dimensional complex ball \cite{rudin} with negative constant curvature.
-We study more carefully the deformation quantization of the domain $SU(2,1)/U(2)$, since the $m\geqslant 3$ case is not more complicated than $m=2$ case.
-We build also a quantum field theory model on this deformed domain.
-Since the deformed coset space has real dimension 4, we expect that a QFT model on this domain could have some physically interest properties.
+It is believed that the ordinary spacetime becomes fuzzy when we are approaching the Planck scale hence the traditional differential geometry for describing the space-time should be replaced by noncommutative geometry \cite{connes}.
+The simplest noncommutative manifold is the Moyal space, a symplectic manifold generated by the noncommutative coordinates $x_\mu$, such that $[x_\mu, x_\mu]=i\theta_{\mu\nu}$, where $\theta_{\mu\nu}=-\theta_{\nu\mu}$ are constants and independent of the coordinates.

+Quantum field theories defined on noncommutative space time (NCQFT) [2, 3, 4] are considered as one possible way to explore the effects of quantum gravity.
+The first well defined quantum field theory on 4 dimensional Moyal space is the Grosse-Wulkenhaar model \cite{GW1}.
+It is perturbative renormalisable to all orders and the beta function is vanishing \cite{beta1, betaall}.
+Hence it is also possibly constructively renormalizable\cite{rivass} or solvable \cite{gwsolve}.
+Recently the two dimensional Grosse-Wulkenhaar model has been constructed in \cite{Wanggw}.

+Since noncommutative quantum fields theories are better behaved than their commutative counterparts, it is very natural to construct more nontrivial noncommutative manifolds and consider physics models over them.
+The main idea of the construction consists in reformulating the geometry of a manifold in terms of an algebra of smooth functions defined on it, and then to generalize the differential calculus to a noncommutative algebra.
+In this paper we construct the noncommutative manifold $\hat D$ whose commutative analog is the complex ball defined as the coset space $D=SU(m,1)/S(U(m)\times U(1))$, with the method of coherent state quantization.

+We concentrate only on the case $m=2$, since in this case the manifold to be studied has real dimension $4$, which is physically more interesting.
+The generalizations to larger $m$ follow very easily.

+The construction of the noncommutative coset space SU(2,1)/U(2) has been also studied by [14], [15] with the method of Berezin-Toeplitz quantization and by by [16] with the method of ”WKB quantization”.
+The interested reader could go to the references for details.
+The construction of the noncommutative matrix ball $B=SU(2,2)/S(U(2)\times U(2))$ has been and the corresponding noncommutative quantum field theory model has also been studied \cite{GPW}.

 This paper is organized as follows.
-In Section 2 we give an general introduction to the noncompact unitary group $G = SU(m,1)$, its Lie algebra $\textbf{g} = su(m,1)$ and the corresponding maximal symmetric space $SU(m,1)/U(m)$.
-In section 3 ,we present a simple harmonic oscillator realization of the most degenerate discrete series of representations of $SU(m,1)$ group which generalizes the more common (Schwinger-Jordan) oscillator realizations used in the case of compact groups.
-And in appendix B we generalize this method to an arbitrary $SU(m,n)$ group.
-The relevant mathematical background of group theory and representation theory can be found in, e.g.,\cite{Bob, Kirillov, Klimyk,Molchanov}.
+In Section 2 we give an general introduction to the representations of the Group $SU(m,1)$ and the interesting properties of the complex ball $D$.
+In section 3, we present a simple harmonic oscillators realization of the most degenerate discrete series of representations of $SU(m,1)$ group, which will be used to construct the coherent states in section 4 .
+The generalization to an arbitrary $SU(m,n)$ group is given in Appendix B.